-Mind Your Mood aims to give students the opportunity to understand mental health issues, promote ways to improve your mental health and break down the stigma surrounding mental health among students.
+Mind Your Mood aims to give students the opportunity to understand mental health issues, promote ways to improve your mental health and encourage students to talk about their mental health.

 Mind your Mood plans to tackle this by partnering with a range of charities and individual speakers to provide educational workshops, as well as running events and health fairs to promote awareness.

-My name is Ross, I am a Business Studies student who is currently in placement year as the Mind Your Mood Coordinator in Belfast and Jordanstown for 2021/2022.
+My name is Shauna and I am a Fine Art student based in Belfast currently doing my placement year as the Mind Your Mood Coordinator across all three campuses for 2023/2024.

 Mind Your Mood is a student-led mental health campaign, aiming to promote positive mental health and spread awareness on how to take care of your mental health through workshops, events and training.
 This is open to all students and I'm looking forward to delivering these throughout the academic year!